factor/factor/basis/compiler/cfg/register-allocation/chordal/README.md

   pressure-reduction and register-targeting algorithm.
 The certificate does not assert globally optimal spilling or constrained physical assignment.
 - Phi edges are resolved after assignment, with simultaneous physical moves and spill-slot temporaries for cycles.
+Phi results can occupy stack slots, so a join with more live phis than registers remains allocatable.
+Stack-to-stack copies borrow an admissible register, preserving the widest representation used in its class in a separate temporary slot.
 Identical locations need no move.
-There is no speculative graph coalescing; copy quality can therefore trail the default allocator's SSA coalescer.
+Coloring prefers available colors of phi/copy partners without deleting interference edges or merging vertices.
+Copy quality can still trail the default allocator's SSA coalescer.
+- Derived-pointer phis receive companion tagged-base phis before liveness.
+  These select the matching GC base on each incoming edge; a plain integer edge selects immutable false.
+The local liveness pass seeds these relationships so moving GC updates derived values correctly.
+Provenance uses the existing arithmetic rules, including XOR for the two inputs of addition.
+Inconsistent cyclic provenance equations raise an explicit error instead of silently omitting a root.
 - SSA uses can occur before their definition in linearized block order.
 ABI operand slots are reserved before splitting so a use-only call fragment can receive its value through an incoming edge even if synchronization removes